mnlipp/VM-Operator/runner.md

----
-layout: default
+---layout: default
 title: VM-Operator Runner
 ---

 # The Runner

-For most use cases, Qemu needs to be started and controlled by a manager process, which is called runner in this context.
+For most use cases, Qemu needs to be started and controlled by a another programm that manages the Qemu process.
+This programm is called runner in this context.

 The most prominent reason
 is that this is the only way to shutdown a VM cleanly.
 Qemu handles